ysglh/DeepVideoAnalytics/deploy/gpu/readme.md

 The docker-compose files in this repo are intended for single instance GPU deployment.
 E.g. A single EC2 or a GCP instance.
 For several type of workloads this is good enough.

+#### We provide a public AMI in us-east-1 region with Docker, nvidia-docker2 and DVA GPU container image : ami-642f631e

 - docker-compose-gpu.yml : Same as above except when a GPU is available and NVidia docker compose is installled.

 - docker-compose-gpu-low-memory.yml : Same as GPU except indexers do not use GPU for lower GPU memory consumption.